-Westfall washington public empry dation for closure is issued by Hamilton because of the Hamilton that any of the atthement of ficials.

-- 2. If a Library employee has been diagnosed with the epidemic, WWPL will temporarily close the building. - 3.
+- 1. A mandate order or recommendation for closure is issued by the Hamilton County Health Department, Indiana State Department of Health, or other local government officials. - 2.
+If a Library employee has been diagnosed with the epidemic, WWPL will temporarily close the building. - 3.
 At the direction of the Library Board of Trustees - 4.
 At the discretion of the Library Director